In the United States, as in much of the world, TBI is a common cause of death and disability.

 MRI may be useful later in the clinical course to detect more subtle contusions, diffuse axonal injury, and brain stem injury.
 MRI is usually more sensitive than CT for the diagnosis of very small acute or isodense subacute and isodense chronic subdural hematomas.
 Preliminary, unconfirmed evidence suggests that certain MRI findings predict prognosis.

 Angiography Angiography Angiography is sometimes called conventional angiography to distinguish it from CT angiography (CTA) and magnetic resonance angiography (MRA).
-Angiography provides detailed images of blood vessels... read more , CT angiography CT angiography CT shows a focal area of osteolysis (arrows) involving the right acetabulum that is consistent with particle disease.
-In CT, an x-ray source and x-ray detector housed in a doughnut-shaped assembly... read more , and magnetic resonance angiography Magnetic Resonance Imaging (MRI) in Neurologic Disorders are all useful for the evaluation of vascular injury.
+Angiography provides detailed images of blood vessels... read more , CT angiography CT angiography In CT, an x-ray source and x-ray detector housed in a doughnut-shaped assembly move circularly around a patient who lies on a motorized table that is moved through the machine.
+Usually, multidetector... read more , and magnetic resonance angiography Magnetic Resonance Imaging Sagittal T1-weighted image of the brain shows normal midline structures.
+Sagittal proton density–weighted 3-tesla magnetic resonance image of the right knee shows meniscocapsular separation... read more are all useful for the evaluation of vascular injury.
 For example, vascular injury is suspected when CT findings are inconsistent with the physical examination findings (eg, hemiparesis with a normal or nondiagnostic CT due to suspected evolving ischemia secondary to vascular thrombosis or embolism due to a carotid artery dissection).

 Treatment of Traumatic Brain Injury